In this article, we will focus on how buf mod

 deps:

-buf mod provides several commands to manage dependencies in a Protobuf project:
+subcommands provide several commands to manage dependencies in your modules:

-file to reflect the latest versions of the direct dependencies specified in thebuf.yaml
+file to reflect the exact version, by commit, of all direct and transitive external dependencies specified in thebuf.yaml

 file.
-If a new dependency is added to thebuf.yaml
+If you add a new dependency to thebuf.yaml

-file, running buf mod update will resolve and lock the new dependency's version in thebuf.lock
+file, run this command to resolve and lock the new dependency's version in thebuf.lock

 : Removes any unused dependencies from thebuf.lock